jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 (Source Geoffrey Hinton)

-Even the viewpoint may change, the pose matrices (or votes) corresponding to the same high level structure (a face) will change in a co-ordinate way such that a cluster with the same capsules can be detected.
-Hence, the EM routing groups related capsules regardless of the viewpoint.
+Even the viewpoint may change, the pose matrices (or votes) corresponding to the same high level structure (a face) will change in a co-ordinate way such that we can still cluster the same group of lower level capsules together. i.e. we do not need different transformation matrices for different viewpoints.
+The transformation matrix is viewpoint invariant.

 <div class="imgcap">
 <img src="/assets/capsule/cluster2.jpg" style="border:none;width:80%">